ndiing/ui2/docs/bottom-app-bar.md

 Name | Details | Description
 --- | --- | ---
 onBottomAppBarActionClick | event | no description
+onBottomAppBarButtonClick | event | no description
-onBottomAppBarFabClick | event | no description
+onBottomAppBarScrimClick | event | no description